mdvanes/homeremote/README.md

-# React
+## React

 Run ```grunt```.
 There is a watch on jsx files.
 It will serve at http://localhost:3000/react/

+### TODO

+* define endpoints on the (stubbed) server to log button clicks etc
+* buttons as icons.
+Large, 2 adjacent possible
-TODO: strip packages from package.json until no longer works, because there are some unused packages in there
+* strip packages from package.json until no longer works, because there are some unused packages in there
+* React Native output

 ## Screenshot